 To achieve this some form of cloud must be used, the reason being there is no way businesses are able to gain access to these technological advancements without the use of it.
 Unless you have the similar technical expertise in-house and a budget of equivalent size to Microsoft, Amazon or Google you will not even get close to what others are doing in that space.
 If you can’t beat them, join them.

-The 4 most beneficial parts of a modern data centre are:
+The 4 benefits of data centre modernisation are:

 1. Autonomy of scale